SlimeCubed/SlugBaseRemix/Docs/articles/template.md

 <img src="../images/template/rename-sln.png" />

 2: Open `Plugin.cs` in Visual Studio.
 Rename the mod name and ID to something unique.
 Update the prefixes on the custom feature names, as well.
 These fields are unrelated, but should be similar enough that you can identify them as being from your mod.
+The features here are just for demonstration purposes, so you'll probably want to remove them before publishing your mod.

 <img src="../images/template/rename-plugin.png" />